linroger/FinanceCompendium/II. Economics/Cycles and Crises/Bridgewater Associates/Principles For Navigating Big Debt Crises By Ray Dalio.md

 Gold Price (USD)

-Then, on March 23, Secretary Geithner announced an expanded set of policies that aimed to buy  $500 billion to$ 1 trillion worth of troubled assets from banks.
+Then, on March 23, Secretary Geithner announced an expanded set of policies that aimed to buy  \$500 billion to\$ 1 trillion worth of troubled assets from banks.
 At the heart of the program was the three-part Public-Private Investment Partnership (PPIP), which incentivized private investment firms to buy banks' bad assets using their own capital.
 In effect, it allowed firms to leverage their investments in troubled assets using money borrowed from the Fed, with a guarantee that they would not lose more than their initial investment if the assets fell below their initial value.
 In another move coordinated with the Fed, Geithner also announced a possible expansion of TALF, to finance residential and commercial MBS, and said the agencies were considering making legacy securities eligible for the program.

 On the day of the announcement, the S&P rose 7.1 percent led by an 18 percent rally in financial shares.